aHarry01/ECSE6680-Adv-VLSI-Design/final_project/README.md

 ## Loop Unrolled / Pipelined
 The loop in the previous hardware implementation can be unrolled and pipelined.
 Each pipeline stage computes one iteration of the CORDIC algorithm.
 For a configuration requiring N iterations, there are N pipeline stages.
 This results in N times the hardware of the iterative implementation, so the design will increase in area and power consumption.
 The latency is still N clock cycles.
 However, it can now output 1 sample/clock cycle.
-The counter from the iterative implementation can be removed because the iteraiton number is determined by which pipeline stage the data is at.
+The counter from the iterative implementation can be removed because the iteration number is determined by which pipeline stage the data is at.

 This implementation can be adjusted by changing how many iterations are in each pipeline stage.
 If the pipeline registers are placed every 2 clock cycles, then the latency becomes N/2 clock cycles with the same amount of hardware.
 However, because an iteration depends on the output of the previous iteration, this will increase the critical path delay.